|

-Do I need a lawyer to form a Kentucky Limited Liability Company (LLC)
+Do I need a lawyer to Form a LLC in Kentucky? |

 The short answer is no.